-For your first visit you need no less than 2 full days to be able to fully appreciate the city and all of its major sights while keeping pleasantly unhurried pace.
-Add a full day for visiting Burano, Murano and Torcello.
+For your first visit, you need no less than 2 full days to get an appreciation of the city and its major sights while keeping a pleasantly unhurried pace.
+Add a full day for visiting islands.

-Love its architectural gems, but above all, its hidden corners, with narrow streets opening onto tiny campielli.
+Love its architectural gems, but above all, its hidden corners.

 Don’t miss: Getting a forward seat on Linea Uno vaporetto for a cruise the length of the Grand Canal; taking a ride in a gondola; getting “lost” in the city; listening to live music on Piazza San Marco.

-On the other hand: A valid concern in hot season – the stench rising up from many canals.
-Also, during the high season, the narrow passages in the city center tend to amplify the tourist crowds unlike anywhere else.
+On the other hand: In summer many canals do smell.
+Also, during the high season, the narrow passages around the main attractions tend to amplify the tourist crowds unlike anywhere else.

-Venice is utterly unique in the Western world, and all the more fascinating for that.
-While there are other cities built on extensive canal networks, only in Venice those canals represent the actual transportation routes.
-And since the rest of the city is completely pedestrian, you get a feeling of immersion into something exciting and unfamiliar like nowhere else in Europe.
+Venice is like no other city in the world and all the more fascinating for that.
+While there are other cities built on extensive canal networks, only in Venice do the canals represent the actual transportation routes.
+With the rest of the city being completely pedestrian, you are immersed in something exciting and unfamiliar like nowhere else.

 Things to See

 Hardly any person visiting Venice for the first time does not start with Piazza San Marco ♥♥♥.
 The only square in the city center designated as piazza (all others are called either campo, “field”, or its diminutive, campiello), it is a most remarkable public space.
 Considerable segments of it used to be owned by hordes of pigeons, but neither that nor the ever-present hordes of tourists diminish the impression (and the pigeons are seemingly much reduced in numbers these days).